Createdd/Writing/articles/ALegacy.md

 https://unsplash.com/photos/G3JsoE2CAvw)
 Photo by Kash Goudarzi on Unsplash - https://unsplash.com/photos/G3JsoE2CAvw

 Often I get frustrated due to all the stress and workload.
-Then it's important to remind yourself.
+Then it's important to remind myself.

 Greg Plitt has always been one of the most important roles models in my life.
-Please enjoy.
+Enjoy some of his talk.

 ---